DiscoBiscuit99/sort-it/README.md

 # SortIt &ndash; Various sorting algorithms

 This crate includes a bunch of sorting algorithms.
-As of now, only three algorithms have been implemented but rest assured, more are coming!
+As of now, only four algorithms have been implemented but rest assured, more are coming!

 A list of implemented algorithms can be found below.